Internal Monologs

 You may ask me why I never spent my day firing questions at my mother and the answer could probably be because, as a small child, I spent a lot of those early years going everywhere with her.
 And, in doing so, we talked all day long about everything.
 Our conversations always, without me realising, being her teaching me and, in her own way, answering questions before I even asked them.

-That inquisitive internal monolog hasn’t quietened or for one second (other than in deep sleep) stopped.
-Now, without siblings or parents to bombard with questions, I use my writing as an outlet, scribbling furiously into a daily journal like my life depended on it.
+These days, without siblings or parents to bombard with questions, I use my writing as an outlet, plus scribbling furiously into a daily journal like my life depended on it.
 And, in a way, I suppose it does.